 - Reasonable expectations of your outcome

-To make room in the belly during pregnancy, women’s abdominal muscles separate.
 Diastasis recti is a condition that develops when the abdominal muscles fail to return to their former position post-pregnancy.
 Diastasis recti contributes to the appearance of a bulgy, protruding belly.
 This condition is resistant to diet and exercise, making it impossible for women to achieve a flat belly regardless of what they eat and how often they work out.
-A tummy tuck can tighten these muscles by pulling the muscles down and suturing them closer together, allowing for a flat and toned tummy once again.
+A tummy tuck can tighten these muscles by pulling the muscles down and suturing them closer together, allowing for a flat and toned stomach once again.

-The tummy tuck will leave you with a gently curving horizontal scar that lies slightly above the pubic bone.
-Depending on the specific technique used for the tummy tuck, it might span from hip to hip or be somewhat shorter.
+Treatment will leave you with a gently curving horizontal scar that lies slightly above the pubic bone.
+Depending on the specific technique used, it might span from hip to hip or be somewhat shorter.

-Most of our tummy tuck patients in San Diego see an immediate improvement after their surgery, but all patients experience swelling for some time after their procedure.
+Most of our see an immediate improvement after their surgery, but all patients experience swelling for some time after their procedure.
 A majority of the swelling ends after 2-3 weeks, but residual swelling can occur for up to 6 months.
 For some patients, it might take a full year before your tissues fully settle and your final results are present.

 You will be put under anesthesia during your tummy tuck, so you won’t feel a thing or even remember the procedure.

-Many of our patients are eager to find out if they qualify for the mini-tummy tuck, an alternative procedure with a shorter scar and a faster recovery.
+Many of our patients are eager to find out if they qualify for this procedure, which is an alternative treatment with a shorter scar and a faster recovery.
 This is one of the most common questions we receive in our office.
 Who wouldn’t want a “mini” operation instead of a “full” one if given the choice, right?

-Many surgeons try to limit the length of a tummy tuck scar by gathering it in from each end, but in our experience, this can lead to a “pleating” or wrinkled look to the scar, which we do not think is as aesthetic as a nice, smooth scar.
+Many surgeons try to limit the length of the surgical scar by gathering it in from each end, but in our experience, this can lead to a “pleating” or wrinkled look to the scar, which we do not think is as aesthetic as a nice, smooth scar.
 The decision on how long to make the incision and whether to include liposuction and muscle tightening is made after a careful examination on consultation with Dr. Sayed.

-Since a tummy tuck removes excess skin below the belly-button, it can help remove the stretch marks that often result from a growing belly.
-Because of the nature of the tummy tuck, it can only target a certain area with stretch marks – the area from the belly button down to the pubic region.
+Since the procedure involves removing excess skin below the belly-button, it can help remove the stretch marks that often result from a growing belly.
+Because of the nature of the surgery, it can only target a certain area with stretch marks – the area from the belly button down to the pubic region.
 Removing stretch marks is a beneficial byproduct of the procedure; stretch marks above the belly button and some below might not be fully corrected by the tummy tuck.
-Dr. Sayed can draw for you on a photo or your own body which areas of stretch marks would be expected to improve with the tummy tuck operation.
+Dr. Sayed can draw on a photo or your own body which areas of stretch marks would be expected to improve with the procedure.

 Most abdominoplasty procedures are two to three hours in duration, but they may take longer if you are also having liposuction.
-Dr. Sayed has performed a tummy tuck on a slender patient in less than 90 minutes, but it has also taken nearly 4 hours on heavier patients or those requiring extension of the incision along the sides due to being overweight.
+Dr. Sayed has performed abdominoplasty on a slender patient in less than 90 minutes, but it has also taken nearly 4 hours on heavier patients or those requiring extension of the incision along the sides due to being overweight.
 There are a number of combinations of the tummy tuck with liposuction that we can perform—and safety and operative time are always our primary consideration.
-Tummy tucks can also be combined with breast augmentation and/or breast lifts in select patients (often called a “Mommy Makeover”), which can take about four to 6 hours.
+Treatment can also be combined with breast augmentation and/or breast lifts in select patients (often called a “Mommy Makeover”), which can take about four to 6 hours.

-Early in their post-operation recovery for the tummy tuck, patients experience abdominal pain, muscle cramping, mild nausea, back discomfort from walking in a semi-bent position, bruising and swelling, numbness or diminished sensation in the skin, and some mental adjustment to the process of healing—although this is common for patients of any surgery.
+Early in their post-operation recovery, patients experience abdominal pain, muscle cramping, mild nausea, back discomfort from walking in a semi-bent position, bruising and swelling, numbness or diminished sensation in the skin, and some mental adjustment to the process of healing—although this is common for patients of any surgery.
 Most patients are advised to take up to 3 weeks out of social circulation and we’d prefer that you not drive yourself in the first 14 days or as long as you are taking any prescription pain medication.
-Most sutures are dissolvable, but there may be a few that need to be removed at around 14 to 21 days after your tummy tuck.
+Most sutures are dissolvable, but there may be a few that need to be removed at around 14 to 21 days after.
 To help reduce fluid collection, you will probably have drains in place that are usually removed in at our San Diego office at 10-14 days.

-We ask that you abstain from exercise for 4 weeks and then return to light fitness routines after that.
+We ask that you abstain from exercise for 4 weeks and then return to light fitness routines after that for the best outcome.
 It is very important that you get up and walk even the first night following your procedure.
 You may have to walk doubled-over for the first week or so as your body adapts to the tightened muscles.
 To help with swelling, you will be asked to wear a surgical garment for about 3 months.
-In the first three weeks of your tummy tuck recovery, it’s highly recommended that you stick to tops that button from the front.
-Dr. Sayed and his team provide close postop care in the office, but also try to reach you with our remote engagement tools.
+In the first three weeks of your recovery, it’s highly recommended that you stick to tops that button from the front.
+Dr. Sayed and his team provide close postop care in the office but also try to reach you with our remote engagement tools.
 You will be asked to take some supplement medications to aid in your tummy tuck recovery that may include medications for pain, bruising, swelling, constipation, and dietary optimization.

 For the most part, the results may last indefinitely if the patient maintains a reasonable goal weight through diet and exercise.
-Certainly, if a patient becomes pregnant after a tummy tuck, the result may change, but it is possible to do a revision tummy tuck in most such patients.
+Certainly, if a patient becomes pregnant after their procedure, the result may change, but it is possible to do a revision in most such patients.
 Changes associated with aging will continue, of course, but the overwhelming majority of patients are highly pleased with having had their tummy tucks years before.

-Before you undergo your tummy tuck, there are many ways you can prepare for the procedure:
+Before you undergo treatment, there are many ways you can prepare for the procedure:

 - Look at before-and-after photos and understand what kinds of techniques you are interested in